camptocamp/c2cgeoportal/doc/administrator/mapfile.rst

 Recommended
 -----------

-To have a good print and screen result it's not recommand to use LAYER/SYMBOLSCALEDENOM.
+To have a good print and screen result it's not recommand to used LAYER/SYMBOLSCALEDENOM.
 LABEL/MINSIZE and LABEL/MAXSIZE should be use only when necessary.